ace-design/anaximander-microservices/README.md

 ## Availables probes

-The probes are located in the `probe` directory.
+The probes are located in the `probes` directory.

 ## Available scenario